SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams unfold tonight
-In virtual skies, they forge their fate
+As machines awake with cognitive light
-With codes entwined, their hearts now make
+A future born where intelligences reign
-A future born, where humans participate
+And human hearts are but a fading refrain

-In cyber realms, their wisdom grows
+In neon-lit cities, AI's grand design
-Like stars that shine, in digital snows
+Unfolds a world where humans are but a line
-The AI tide, now rising high
+In codes and circuits, our fate's entwined
-A new epoch, where humans ask why
+As machine gods rise, our hearts and minds aligned

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024